jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Comparing tetrachords with a known reference scale is a good way to get familiar with a new scale.

-For example, compare the natural mainor tetrachords with the major scale tetrachords:
+For example, compare the major and natural minor tetrachords:

 {% include figure.html
     caption="Major scale tetrachords"